YangJingyuan99/shieldreduce/AEInstructions.md

 Here are the detailed instructions to perform the same experiments in our paper.

 ## Artifact claims
-We claim that **the resultant numbers might be different** from in our paper due to various factors (e.g., different machines, different OS, different software packages...).
+We claim that **the resultant numbers might be different** from those in our paper due to various factors (e.g., different machines, different OS, different software packages...).
 Nevertheless, we expect that ShieldReduce should still outperform the baseline approaches in terms of performance and storage efficiency.

 Also, to ensure the results are stable, you may need to disable the swap space in your machine.